WeR-stats/workshops/setup_cloud_machine_data_science/README.md

 ~~~
 sudo nano /etc/environment
 ~~~
-then add the following line at the end
+then add the following line at the end:
 ~~~
 PUB_PATH="/usr/local/share/public"
 ~~~
 Reboot to make sure the above changes have been applied.

-Once you've decided the actual location, you have to build some structure in it, and that mostly depends on your projects.
+Once you've decided the actual location, you have to build some structure in it, and that task mostly depends on your future projects.
 Any of the subdir can been created with the generic command:
 ~~~
 mkdir -p /usr/local/share/public/newsubdir
 ~~~